GroestlCoin/MultiGroestl/README.md

 The `master` branch is then tagged with the release number.
 Tags are in the format `v1.2.3` to distinguish them from branch names.

-An announcement is made on the MultiDoge website to alert everyone that a new version is available.
+An announcement is made on the MultiGroestl website to alert everyone that a new version is available.

 ### Maven build targets